dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-9 Continuous Profiling.md

 5. In Jan 2021, Pyroscope released its open-source Continuous Profiler.
 6. In October 2021, Elastic acquired Optimyze and its Continuous Profiler (Prodfiler); Polar Signals released its open-source Parca Continuous Profiler.
 It was open-source in April 2024.
 7. In December 2021, Splunk released its AlwaysOn Profiler.
 8. In March 2022, Intel acquired Granulate and its Continuous Profiler (gProfiler).
-It was open-source in March 2024.
+It was made open-source in March 2024.

 New entrants into this space continue to pop up in both open-source and commercial varieties.
 Some of these offerings require more hand-holding than others.
 For example, some require source code or configuration file changes to begin profiling.
 Others require different agents for different language runtimes (e.g., Ruby, Python, Golang, C/C++/Rust).
 The best of them have crafted a secret sauce around eBPF so that nothing other than simply installing the runtime agent is necessary.